 It should be noted that other professionals may be required for the submission of a watercourse and wetland alteration permit.
 For certain alterations, a biologist capable of identifying wetlands may be required.
-In other cases, a professional engineer, a registered professional forester, or environmental consultant may be required.
+In other cases, a professional engineer or environmental consultant may be required.